p3l6/bag-notation/README.md

         xtt: with a high g gracenote at the beginning

 a full list of the possible semantic embellishments and what they will yeild can be found on a different page.
 For now, see Sources/BagNotation/Models/Embellishment.swift

+# CLI

+## format command

+formatting aligns barlines in consecutive voice lines. an empty line will "reset" the formatting, and the next group of lines will be aligned independently of what came before.

+the formatter adds two blank lines between tunes, and a blank line after the tune header.

+it removes trailing whitespace.